mikewakeham/elo-bot-light/README.md

 # Extra changes

-- Change "DATABASE NAME" to the name of your spreads
+- Change "DATABASE NAME" to the name of your spreads in *authenticate_google_sheets()* function

 ```
 return client.open("DATABASE NAME").sheet1
 ```

-- Change variables to the corresponding ID for each
+- Change constant variables to the corresponding ID for each at top of bot file

 Run the python file with the google sheets API file and discord API token to turn on the bot.